 If you don’t have time to blur background on your own, address our image editing service to get professional color correction, portrait photo retouching, and background improvement at affordable price.

-Use these free Lightroom presets to bring that “WOW” effect to each photo just in several clicks.
+Use these Adobe Lr filters for free to bring that “WOW” effect to each photo just in several clicks.

 If you see that your pictures look rather monotonous and lacks light, use this preset.
 It boosts the mood of the photo, making colors softer and lighter.